iCliniq Logo

-Is it normal to have swelling five days after undergoing multiple tooth extractions?
+Is swelling five days after multiple extractions normal?

 Patient's Query